RoryBarnes/SeaFreeze/Python/README.md

 ## Installation
 This package will install [uw-highP-geophysics-tools](https://pypi.org/project/uw-highP-geophysics-tools/) and its dependencies.

-Run the following command to install
+Run the following command to install or upgrade:

-`pip3 install SeaFreeze`

-To upgrade to the latest version, use

 `pip3 install --upgrade SeaFreeze`